 Messy Play Made Simple

-When it comes to low prep sensory activities, messy play always tops my kids’ list.
+When it comes to low-prep sensory activities, messy play always tops my kids’ list for engagement.

 Why, because they don’t clean, well, they actually do, but I’m just trying to make a point here.

-With the right setup, you can give kids of all ages a sensory experience without turning your kitchen into a disaster zone.
+With the right setup, you can give kids of all ages a messy play sensory experience without turning your kitchen into a disaster zone.

 As a once stay-at-home dad, I’m a fan of finding that sweet spot where play is colorful, hands-on, and the cleanup is minimal.